theianchan/memory-gallery/README.md

 `pip freeze > requirements.txt` when new libraries are installed.

 Remaining TODO:

 - Database storage
+- Display order
-- Enhanced error handling
+- Enhanced error handling (not extremely worried about this)
-- Input validation
+- Input validation (or this)
 - Async processing (seems to handle this pretty well already)
-- Production-ready logging
+- Production-ready logging (added a bunch more logs)